Buddhist Sun App

 Privacy:

-A full privacy statement is located at: https://americanmonk.org/privacy-policy-for-buddhist-sun-app/
+The full privacy statement is here:

-We do not collect information.
+We do not collect any information.

-May this help you to reach Nibbāna quickly and safely!
+May this help you reach NibbÄna quickly and safely!

 Click below to search subjects